tunixxx78/RealMuruGame/ReadMeFileForNextGames.md

 Done with my classmate (graphic artist) Tatu Uusitalo

 Code made by me and all graphical elements made by Tatu.
+My other responsipilities beside to be programmer was gamedesigner, music and sound effects, customer contacts.

 Idea of this project was to make a fun little game for Restaurant Muru's website.
 It purpose is to be something fun/funny and also a different kind of platform to add some advertisement on website.